 Can You Use Tung Oil On Cedar?
 (How To Apply?)
-Explained!

-tung oil on cedar
+Tung oil on cedar

-Tung oil is an exceptional one of the best natural eco-friendly oil finishes in the woodworking world.
 It has some exceptional qualities than other finishing oils and is able to apply to many kinds of wood with simple finishing methods.

 Yes, you can use tung oil on cedar with no issue.
 Tung oil makes a protective film over cedar with a natural look.
 Pure tung oil gives a light yellow color to cedar while dark tung oil darkens the cedarwood.
 Apply tung oil on cedar after a light sanding and let it dry and cure properly.